-Join Paul F. Aubin for an in-depth discussion in this video Building shafts, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Building shafts, part of Revit Architecture: Advanced Modeling.

 Many buildings have double-volume spaces in their lobbies, stairwells, and…other important spaces.…Since such a space might impact several floor and ceiling elements, editing…the sketches of all those elements to create those openings in the slabs can be time consuming.…Furthermore, if the shape of the opening changes, you will potentially have to…edit multiple sketches to update your design.…This is where a shaft opening comes in.…In this movie, we will continue our work in the lobby of our museum, and using a…shaft opening, we're going to cut the large double-volume space to reveal the…light wall that we just designed in the last movie.…